May 2000 – Walkerton Tragedy

 2013-2014 Public Consultation: Revisions To The Proposed Source Protection Plan

 After receiving the comments in 2013, the policies underwent a review by Staff, the Source Protection Committee, and Municipal Working Groups before the revisions were prepared for consultation.
 Municipalities and the public were invited to submit written comments regarding the revisions during the comment period, which ran from January 13 to February 14, 2014.
-The consultation documents are provided below.

 2014-2015 – Source Protection Plan